privaci/privaci.github.io/_posts/2020-04-08-CI-town-hall.md

 ## Agenda
 <br/>
 <b>The Town Hall is a free event.</b>
-<br/>Please reach to the organizers if you're interested in attending.
+<br/>Please reach out to the organizers if you're interested in attending.

 <dl class="agenda" style="width:640px">
 <dt>Tuesday, September 22, 2020</dt>